-According to auto reviewers, the 2013 Volkswagen GTI’s sharp handling and strong engine make it fun to drive.
-They also say its spacious seats and good cargo room make it one of the most practical models in the class.
+Test drivers say the 2013 Volkswagen GTI’s sharp handling and strong engine make it fun to drive.
+They also say its spacious seats and ample cargo room make it one of the most practical models in the class.

-The 2013 VW GTI has a turbocharged four-cylinder engine.
-Paired with this engine is a standard manual transmission that critics like for its smooth shifts.
+The GTI has a turbocharged four-cylinder engine.
+Paired with this engine is a standard manual transmission that reviewers like for its smooth shifts.
 There’s also an optional dual-clutch automatic transmission.
-Though auto writers prefer the manual because it spices up the GTI’s performance, the automatic delivers the highest EPA-estimated fuel economy ratings of 24/33 mpg city/highway.
-Critics enjoy driving the GTI because its steering is accurate and responsive.
+Though automotive critics prefer the manual because it spices up the GTI’s performance, the automatic delivers the highest EPA-estimated fuel economy ratings of 24/33 mpg city/highway.
+Critics enjoy driving the 2013 VW GTI because its steering is accurate and responsive.
 They also appreciate that the GTI’s suspension isn’t too stiff.
 While the 2013 GTI has some of the best performance evaluations in the class, it does lag behind other upscale small cars with poor reliability.

-Some test drivers have a few issues with the five-seat 2013 VW GTI’s interior, but most are impressed with its well-made cabin and utility.
+Some auto writers have a few issues with the five-seat 2013 Volkswagen GTI’s interior, but most are impressed with its well-made cabin and utility.
 Some reviewers think the GTI’s climate controls are hard to adjust and that the touch-screen stereo operates slowly, but the majority don’t have any problems with those features.
 In particular, test drivers rave about the spacious front and rear seats, which offer plenty of room for adults.
 Reviewers add that the GTI has plenty of cargo space, though they wish there were a few more small-item storage compartments in the seating area.

 - "The … Volkswagen GTI might not make top performance numbers, but overall, it's one of our top picks for a sporty hatchback." -- Edmunds (2012)